petermattia/petermattia/_posts/2019-04-09-data-driven.markdown

 - Achieving ~10% prediction error using machine learning models and rationalizing their performance

-This is just the tip of the iceberg - more to come!
+This is just the tip of the iceberg---more to come!

 <p>
 <img src="/img/Energy_Cover_May19.png" style="display:block; margin-left: auto; margin-right: auto;">